wmatern/hiv-rna-velocity/README.md

 It is clear so far from the analysis that there is contamination of the CD4 T-cells with non-T cells in donor 1 (but not donor 2).
 My hypothesis is that these are likely the feeder cells (H80) which are used to keep the immune cells activated and alive.

 Second, it is clear that there is a population of cells that lack beta-2-microglobulin (B2M) expression but express CD3.
 This subpopulation can be clearly seen in figures scvelo\_d1u\_B2M\_umap.png, scvelo\_d2u\_B2M\_umap.png, scvelo\_B2M\_CD3d\_umap.png (shown above).
 If this turns out to be real it could suggest that a subset of Tcells can downregulate B2M - suggesting a possible mechanism by which T-cells can survive for long periods of time by avoiding CTLs (which require expression of B2M as part of MHC-1 in order to mediate killing).
 I am looking into what other genes correlate with B2M expression in this dataset in hopes of a hint for what might be causing loss of B2M.

-## What this code does:
-The notebook extracts the data from the alevin binary format (in R), separates-out the "unspliced" and "spliced" counts using splitSE (from tximeta), and then converts the data into a format to be used by scVelo (anndata) in Python.
-I then remove droplets with very low and very high counts and select only genes with high dispersion across all the samples which will be used for velocity estimation.

-From here, various processing calculations are performed including normalization.
-Data is stored along the way.
-Plots are generated.

 ## How to run
 ```